Why is that man dressed as an animal?

 They were taking a playwriting class together.
 In the middle of the semester, Nick got in a car accident.
 When he returned to class, Katie greeted him and then proceeded to joke about his shoulder injury.
 She played on the fact that he was their school’s mascot, Ellsworth the Golden Eagle, by flapping around and saying “pray for Ellsworth.”
 Nick laughed and then started talking about how hungry he was, so Katie threw him a bag of gourmet strawberry licorice.

 One night at a cancer benefit, Nick was performing as Ellsworth when he came across Katie, alone in the crowd.
 He put his wing around her without saying a word, and her response was, “Nick, if I didn’t know that was you, I’d be so creeped out right now.”
-They will be celebrating their ninth year together this May.
+They will be celebrating their tenth year together this May.

 While Nick has his Bachelor’s degree in public relations and theater, Katie’s is in journalism, English and art.
 An equally talented, driven and versatile performer as Nick, she handles the multimedia aspects of ROC Animal School, creating promotional materials and handouts, managing the various social media pages, creating content and coming up with new features for the business.
-While not as extensively experienced with wildlife as Nick, Katie brings a passion for animals coupled with a thirst for knowledge and a desire to create dialogues with others about the world around us.
+While not as extensively experienced with wildlife as Nick, Katie brings a love for animals coupled with a thirst for knowledge and a desire to create dialogues with others about the world around us.
 She is also obsessed with the arts, caffeine, various media, sciences, and animals, specifically the couple’s polydactyl Maine Coon, Gracie, who recently turned eight.

 Where do you perform?

 We go where nature takes us!
-Specifically, ROC Animal School travels around Monroe County (NY) for all sorts of events and programs.
+Specifically, ROC Animal School travels around Monroe County (NY) and surrounding areas for all sorts of events and programs.
 Though we do not currently have a set location at which people can come watch us perform, we do perform at a variety of venues, which include:

 - Afterschool Programs